timbarsotti/LimitLogger/README.md

 public void methodTwo() {
     //construct second log
-    LimitLogger secondLog = new LimitLogger('My Seconc Log');
+    LimitLogger secondLog = new LimitLogger('My Second Log');
     //stop and commit - doesn't commit logs here because the inital wasn't stopped secondLog.stop();

     //if you have Auto Commit set to false - you will need to call commit all explicitly
-    //NOTE: this won't do anything because the initial log has has been stopped. secondLog.commitAll();
+    //NOTE: this won't do anything because the initial log has not been stopped. secondLog.commitAll();
 }
 ```